 - Double Uni Knot is great for tying two lines together.
 I use that when spooling my reels, putting a cheap mono backer before adding braid or fluorcarbon.
 This reduces the cost of fishing line.

 - Palomar Knot is a quick and strong knot.
 I use most of the time when I want a quick strong knot on flippin’ jigs or worm hooks.

 - Improved Clinch Knot is great for fluorocarbon lines.

-- The Uni- Knot is my go-to knot for everything – easy to tie and extremely strong.
+- Uni- Knot is my go-to knot for everything – easy to tie and extremely strong.
 I use uni-to-uni for attaching two lines of all sizes together.

-- The Non-Slip Loop Knot is my staple knot for attaching all my artificial and live bait set-ups.
+- Non-Slip Loop Knot is my staple knot for attaching all my artificial and live bait set-ups.

 - Improved Clinch Knot – This is my go-to knot for walleye fishing.
 Since we mainly use lighter pound test lines (6- to 10-pound) this is a fast knot to tie, but has very good strength for those lower-pound test lines.